Published Jul 2, 2021

 • absolute

 Fixed and sticky are the other values.
-I will look at fixed and sticky in another article as they have their uses but for now, I want to keep it simple.
+I will look at fixed and sticky in another article as they have their uses, but for now, I want to keep it simple.

-We will look at the 3 values above and how we use other assisting CSS properties to actually position our elements.
+We will look at the 3 values above and how we use other assisting CSS properties to position our elements.

 Using relative and absolute values